This is the featured image of the Add Subtle Saturation to Your Kick Drum blog article.

-The kick drum is one of electronic music’s most vital components (of any genre).
-Honestly, the dance floor won’t be bouncing if it can’t get through the mix.
-There are numerous tools and alternatives for processing the kick drum but subtle saturation works wonders when used properly.
-In this article, we’ll show you how to add subtle saturation in order to make your kick drum fit perfectly in the mix.
+The kick drum is one of electronic music's most vital components (of any genre).
+The dance floor won't bounce if it can't get through the mix.
+There are numerous tools and alternatives for processing the kick drum, but subtle saturation works wonders when used correctly.
+In this article, we'll show you how to add subtle saturation in order to make your kick drum fit perfectly in the mix.

 As usual, we have prepared a short sequence in our SoundBridge: DAW containing all essential elements of the full mix.
 Let's listen to it.